fg-floriangirard/fg-floriangirard/README.md

 <br>

-I'm Florian, a passionate and dedicated individual with a love for problem-solving and a strong interest in technology, that's why I decided to study programming.
+I'm Florian, a passionate and dedicated individual with a love for problem-solving and a strong interest in technology.

 <br>